JoshSJKim/ES6/README.md

-const novel = new Book('anonymous');  // 'new' keyword creates an instance of the 'Book' class and passes 'anonymous' as the argument to the constructor console.log(novel.writer);            // This will display 'anonymous' since 'this._author' was set to 'anonymous' for 'const novel' above. novel.writer = 'newAuthor';           // This will pass the argument 'newAuthor' to the 'updateAuthor' parameter for 'set writer' setter function. console.log(novel.writer);            // This will display 'newAuthor' since 'this._author' was updated to 'newAuthor' using the setter above.
+const novel = new Book('anonymous');  // 'new' keyword creates an instance of the 'Book' class and passes 'anonymous' as the argument to the constructor console.log(novel.writer);            // This will display 'anonymous' since 'this._author' was set to 'anonymous' for 'const novel' above. novel.writer = 'newAuthor';           // This will pass the argument 'newAuthor' to the 'updatedAuthor' parameter for 'set writer' setter function. console.log(novel.writer);            // This will display 'newAuthor' since 'this._author' was updated to 'newAuthor' using the setter above.
 ```